-The letter said that Smith would not have performed the baptism had he known the facts about some some successful and his lack of understanding of baptism.
+The letter said that Smith would not have performed the baptism had he known the facts about Robert's Jewish background and his lack of understanding of baptism.

-"Indeed, being aware of the facts and having consulted with experts in theology and canon law, it is my judgment that

-Roffman is not a member of the Roman Catholic Church," the archbishop concluded.
+"Indeed, being aware of the facts and having consulted with experts in theology and canon law, it is my judgment that Robert Altair Roffman is not a member of the Roman Catholic Church," the archbishop concluded.
 "The baptism was not valid and the records of the church should be corrected to reflect that."